Mentoring the mentor: bees behind bars

 People say guns are equalizers, but there is nothing like a robust beehive to separate the men from the boys.
 I turned toward my students.
 “Well, come on.
 You can’t see from there,” I said.
 I could feel the power subtly shift.

-The box broke free and bees erupted from the hive into a sort of mushroom cloud, gray and lethal.
-This swarm had a marvelous effect on Bryan and Clyde: they ran.
+The lid broke free and incensed bees erupted from the hive into a sort of mushroom cloud, gray and lethal.
+This fog of stingers had a marvelous effect on Bryan and Clyde: they ran.
 Just as they were hightailing it across the yard, a prison guard with a loaded gun and a shiny car rolled up (not too close) and lowered his window a centimeter, not even enough to shoot through.
 “Any problem here?” he hollered.

 I glanced at my cowering charges who were now eagerly yanking on their bee suits.
 I tried not to grin and spoke so everyone could hear me.
 “No problem.
 We got a few cranky bees here, but nothing compared to what’s coming.”
 A moment later, Clyde shouted for duct tape and the man with the gun left rubber in the driveway.